nhsconnect/FHIR-CDS/pages/overview/overview_guide_versioning.md

 - <b>Live:</b> Release live APIs
 - <b>Discontinued:</b> APIs which have been discontinued and should not be used for new development.

+- <b>Discovery:</b> a Feasibility study.
+A ‘No code’ development.
+Designed to find out what users are trying to achieve, any constraints, improvement opportunities
+- <b>Alpha:</b> Develop prototypes and test with users.
+Could be minimal functionality and potentially prototypes for any options to determine which is best
+- <b>Private Beta:</b> Working version and test with invited users.
+Handle real transactions and work at scale.
+‘Invite only’ or regional.
+Must Pass assessment by business and technical SME’s
+- <b>Public Beta:</b> All users can participate.
+Version unlikely to change substantially, but still needs further testing by a wider group of implementors before becoming live
+- <b>Live:</b> The live phase is about supporting the service in a sustainable way, and continuing to iterate and make improvements
+-	<b>Retiring:</b> Implementors notified that the service is discontinued and not to be used for new developments

 <!--
 ### 1.3.0 GDS Stage - Experimental ###
 This implementation guide is in currently in the “Experimental” stage.
 This means it is undergoing significant changes and will have regular releases.
 -->